Use the buttons below to increase or decrease the text size:

 To discover more about accessibility view our

-Dubai Shopping Festival events
+Dubai Shopping Festival 2019 highlights

 The centre of plenty of action during Dubai Shopping Festival, you can expect great bargains and plenty of raffle draws at the Gold Souk.
 There are over 300 retailers here with its bustling pathways lined with glittering storefronts.
 This is the place to be if you like a great bargain during DSF with deals on sparkling gold and gem-studded jewellery.
 Take the time to shop around for the best deals – a few of our favourites include Joyalukkas and Malabar Gold & Diamonds.